 The Simon lab uses imaging techniques to observe and clarify dynamics and interactions in living systems.
 Imaging enables his group to study molecules in isolation, in the living cell or animal.
 In addition, it often makes it possible to detect alterations of single molecules that produce pathological changes in the whole animal.
 Imaging single molecules or cells provides the means to report not only the average behavior of populations, but also the diversity of their individual behaviors.

-A major new initiative of the lab is on cancers affecting children and young adults.
-This work includes population studies in patients with fibrolamellar hepatocellular carcinoma, a type of liver cancer, aimed to identify the alterations in the genome responsible for tumorigenesis.
-The biophysical and imaging tools developed in the lab are being used to characterize the molecular dynamics of the oncogenic drivers, as well as cell-biological alterations.
+A major initiative of the lab is on cancers affecting children and young adults.
+In partnership with patients who have fibrolamellar hepatocellular carcinoma, a liver cancer that is usually lethal, they have identified the alterations in the genome responsible for tumorigenesis.
+They use cell biological, biophysical, immunological, and computational methods to characterize the molecular dynamics of the oncogenic drivers, as well as cellular alterations.
 At the same time, the lab is designing diagnostics, identifying potential therapeutics, and organizing clinical trials.

 Single phenomena that Simon and his lab members have followed include individual vesicles docking and fusing to the membrane, single proteins translocating across the endoplasmic reticulum, and single cells metastasizing in the lung.
 They have also succeeded in imaging the birth of individual HIV particles, and a variety of events involved in apoptosis.
 The sensitivity afforded by these imaging studies has allowed them to critically test, and in some cases eliminate, models that had been proposed for biological mechanisms.
-The ability to test and at times negate previous models has allowed lab members to formulate new ones: they were the first to propose localized calcium transients in cells, and the first to suggest that protein movement in the cell may be driven by a Brownian ratchet.
+The ability to test and at times negate previous models has allowed lab members to formulate new ones: They were the first to propose localized calcium transients in cells, and the first to suggest that cellular motors may be driven by a Brownian ratchet.